What are Natural Flavors?

 There's increasing consumer concern about what's in these flavors and rightly so: any area with a lack of transparency merits more scrutiny.
 Not all natural flavors are created the same, and not all of them are created naturally.

-We're here to demystify everything we can about natural flavors.
+We're here to demystify everything we can to tell you the truth about natural flavors.

 We're going to tell you exactly what you need to know about natural flavors and bust a few common misconceptions (like "vanilla flavoring comes from beaver backsides") along the way, show you what you should and shouldn't worry about, and what's in the natural flavoring in our products that use it.